trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 ### Request Credential

-There are three methods available on the `Interaction` object to request credentials.
-Which one you use will depend on your flow and parameters:
+There are two methods available on the `Interaction` object to request credentials.
+Which one you use will depend on your flow:
-* `requestCredential`: Use this if you're using the pre-authorized code flow and no PIN is required or if you're using the authorization code flow.
-* `requestCredentialWithPIN`: Use this only if you're using the pre-authorized code flow and a PIN is required.
+* `requestCredentialWithPreAuth`: Use this only if you're using the pre-authorized code flow.
+If a PIN is required, pass it in using the `setPIN` method on the `RequestCredentialWithPreAuthOpts` object.
 * `requestCredentialWithAuth`: Use this only if you're using the authorization code flow.
 This version of the method will require the redirect URI (that has additional query parameters) that you got before.

-Regardless of which of the three methods you use, if the call succeeds, it will return your issued credentials.
+Regardless of which of the two methods you use, if the call succeeds, it will return your issued credentials.
 These can then be used in other Wallet-SDK APIs or [serialized for storage](#verifiable-credentials).

 ### Issuer URI (Optional)

-Call the `IssuerURI` method on the `Interaction` object to get the issuer URI.
+You can get the issuer's URI by first calling the `issuer` method on the `Interaction` object, and then the `uri` method on the `Issuer` object.
 The issuer URI can be used to get the display data for your credentials.
 See [Credential Display Data](#credential-display-data) for more information.
 You may want to save the issuer URI somewhere so that you can get/refresh display data at a later time.

 ### Examples